cocopanda-dev/Ecommerce-Frontend/readme.md

    You should be good to go!
    <br />
    <br />
-   Feel free to checkout all the functions and please email me if you have any suggestions!
+   Feel free to explore and email me if you have any suggestions!
 Thank you!

 Email: fotdw1991@gmail.com